inno-devops-labs/F23-intro-course-labs/lab1/DevOps_Practices.md

-## Definition
+# DevOps Definition
-DevOps is a set of practices that aim to bridge the gap between software development and operations teams to ensure high quality.
+DevOps is a set of principles and practices that aim to bridge the gap between software development and operations teams to ensure high quality.

+# DevOps Practices
 ## Continuous Integration (CI)
 Continuous Integration is the practice of frequently integrating code changes from multiple developers into a shared repository.
 This simply means that we ensure that any new changes will not break any previous functionality.